Sparse Approximate Inference for Spatio-Temporal Point Process Models: Inference

+In the typical approach, one performs forward-backward updates w.r.t $\alpha_t$ and $\beta_t$ whilst also doing a $\lambda_{t, j}^{l}$ and $\lambda_{t,j}^{0}$ update at each time step.
+This algorithm is analogous to the well known Rauch--Tung--Striebel smoothing algorithm for linear dynamical systems with a Gaussian likelihood.

-In order to make the message passing tractable we use Gaussian messages between the Gaussian and non-Gaussian terms.
-Moreover, we propose to use messages with restricted precision structures between the Gaussian factors to exploit sparsity and significantly reduce computing time; the technicalities are presented in Section \ref{SecCollapse}.
+In order to make the message passing tractable with a non-Guassian likelihood, we use Gaussian messages between the Gaussian and non-Gaussian terms.
+Moreover, we propose to use messages with restricted precision structures between the Gaussian factors to exploit sparsity and significantly reduce computing time; details are presented in the following sub-sections and in the Supplementary Material.